aoctavia/vviia/README.md

 -  ⚡ language I've used: Python (for collenge), Go (my portofolio), Ruby (Internship work), and Dart (currently).
 -

-Feel free to contact me on hellovviia@gmail.com or t.me/vviiac
+Feel free to contact me on

+gmail : hellovviia@gmail.com or telegram : t.me/vviiac

 > 精神を保つ